wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.19rc6 =
+= Version 6.19rc7 =

 * **Added a 'Meta Tags Preview' tab to the Custom Settings metabox**.
 * Added warnings on the Post/Page editing page for images that are too small.
-* Added support for embedded YouTube playlists.
+* Added support for embedded **YouTube playlists**.
+* Added a hook into the WordPress 'get_image_tag' filter to include the 'data-wp-pid' attribute.
+* Added a dashicon for the Open Graph+ menu item (if using WordPress v3.8 and up).
 * Improved pattern matching for Media Library and NextGEN Gallery images in the content.
-* Improved NextGEN Gallery v2 code to retrieve image dimensions and check against required width / height values.
+* Improved NextGEN Gallery v2 code to retrieve image dimensions, and check against required width / height values.
-* Added a hook into the WordPress 'get_image_tag' filter to include the 'data-wp-pid' attribute.
 * Moved / renamed the `get_lang()` method to an `sucom_get_lang()` function in lib/com/functions.php.
-* Added a dashicon for the Open Graph+ menu item (if using WordPress v3.8 and up).
 * Fixed the unnecessary inclusion of social javascripts if no front-end buttons are enabled, but the back-end / admin sharing buttons are.
 * Fixed an undefined variable in the BuddyPress addon (Pro version).
+* **Fixed the Twitter 'Player Card' video URL to use an embed URL instead of a flash URL** (Pro version).

 = Version 6.18.0.2 =